 TGM: Some of my favourite looks would be the graphic eyeliners—some really bold pops of colour.
 I do choose very bright colours and very strong pigments.
 Some I mix myself.
 Using a nude or white liner underneath really makes the colour you layer on top pop.
-At the moment there are some really nice eyeliners from Glo & Ray, in particular a burgundy colour I’m in love with.
-[Ed note: Glo & Ray Sky Breaker Lasting Silky Eyeliner, £6, in Burgandy]
+At the moment, there are some really nice eyeliners from Glo & Ray, in particular a burgundy colour I’m in love with.
+[Ed. note: Glo & Ray Sky Breaker Lasting Silky Eyeliner, £6, in Burgundy]

 BYRDIE UK: What are your tips for getting a graphic line right?

 TGM: Start off really thin.
 If you want a winged look, use a credit card as guide from the outer corner of the eye to the outer corner of the brow.
 Then fill in that wing shape as thick as you want it.
 There are so many different colours of eyeliners now, that’s really fun and exciting; don’t just use a classic black.

 BYRDIE UK: What are your absolute favourite products?
 Any you’ve loved for decades?